kirnhans/BirbOClock/readme.md

 ## Run on linux

-First run `./setup.sh` to generate the venv with the required dependencies Then run `./run.sh` to run the application in the venv
+First run `./setup.sh` to generate the venv with the required dependencies Then run `DISCORD_TOKEN=XXX ./run.sh` to run the application in the venv